keiwsh/keiwsh/README.md

 ## Hello! :nerd_face:

 ### Aspiring developer!
-Interest lie in various things such as music, perfumes and football; big fan of Tottenham ⚽:white_heart: and T1 🎮❤️
+Interest lie in various things such as music, perfumes, football and gaming; big fan of Tottenham ⚽:white_heart: and T1 🎮❤️

 Working sporadically on small projects such as my personal website or any projects I scavenge on the Internet! :frog: